PermitBFT: Exploring the Byzantine Fast-Path: Introduction

-\segment{Protocol Overview}{ The system consists of $n$ authenticated nodes, i.e.\ all messages are signed.
+\paragraph*{Protocol Description}{ We consider a system of $n$ authenticated nodes, i.e.\ all messages are signed.
 Initially, every node stores the genesis block that contains an ordering of the participating nodes.

-All nodes permit a designated \emph{block creator} to append a new block at a specific position in the block graph.
-While the position of the new block is given, a creator may freely include any non-conflicting transactions in the new block.
-If the creator creates a block in a timely manner, the nodes will allow the next creator to append to that block.
-This can be seen as the nodes voting on the position \emph{where} to append the next block, thus ensuring that the block graph maintains some desired structural properties.
+All nodes permit a \textit{leader} (each node is selected round-robin) to append a new block at a specific position in the block graph.
+While the position of the new block is given by the permits, a leader may freely choose to include transactions in a new block.
+If the leader creates a block in a timely manner, the nodes will allow the next leader to append to that block.
+This can be seen as the nodes voting on the position \textit{where} to append the next block, thus ensuring that the block graph maintains its desired structural properties (details in \cref{sec:analysis}).

 In reality, however, there might be disagreement among the nodes on where to append a new block.
-There are essentially two reasons for this: either a creator did not produce the next block in a timely manner (from the perspective of sufficiently many nodes), or a byzantine creator created multiple blocks at the same position.
+There are essentially two reasons for this: either a leader did not produce the next block in a timely manner (from the perspective of sufficiently many nodes), or a byzantine leader created multiple blocks at the same position, a so-called \textit{fork}.

-If this happens, the \name{} algorithm will unify the system by allowing blocks to be created with multiple parent blocks.
-In other words, \name{} does not establish a path of blocks (a blockchain), but rather a blockDAG (directed acyclic graph). }
+If this happens, the \prot algorithm will unify the system by allowing blocks to be created with multiple parent blocks utilizing a 2-step process.
+Strictly speaking, \prot does not establish a chain of blocks, but rather a directed acyclic graph of blocks with a total ordering. }

-\segment{Contribution}{ As argued above, commit latency is a key efficiency property for BFT protocols; in particular, in a realistic (somewhat optimistic) setting.
-We use the following \textit{optimistic latency} model: \begin{definition} We start the clock when the block creator receives a transaction, and we stop the clock when this transaction is for sure included in the ledger.
-Local computations are free.
-The block creator is timely and not byzantine.
-At most $f$ non-creator nodes are byzantine.
-Nodes may see messages in a different order, we only assume that messages take at most 1 time unit. \end{definition}

-Intuitively, the optimistic latency is designed to describe the time required by a BFT protocol during \emph{normal operation}, that is, while the network is functioning properly.
-This is presumably the predominant case in many practical systems.
-The results are summarized in \Cref{tab:optimistic-latency}.

-However, \name{} is also fast if it faces a (series of) byzantine block creator(s), as the other nodes will always send a permit to the next creator as soon as they have not received the new block within a timeout.
-Switching block creators is intrinsic in \name{}, so byzantine leaders cannot arbitrarily slow down the system.

-Similar to other BFT protocols \cite{castro1999practical,yin2018hotstuff,sousa2013smart,buchman2018latest,chan2018pala}, we demonstrate the safety of the \name{} algorithm in the asynchronous model, that is, assuming that messages will be delivered in a finite but unbounded time in arbitrary order.
-The liveness of the system is demonstrated in the partially synchronous model \cite{dwork1988consensus} where synchronous periods (messages being delivered before timeouts occur) may be assumed.
-For more details, see \Cref{sec:safety,sec:liveness:timing}. }